 Competing interests:

 In 2015-2017 Joel Lexchin received payment from two non-profit organizations for being a consultant on a project looking at indication based prescribing and a second looking at which drugs should be distributed free of charge by general practitioners.
 In 2015, he received payment from a for-profit organization for being on a panel that discussed expanding drug insurance in Canada.
 He is on the Foundation Board of Health Action International.
 Jillian Clare Kohler is the Director of the WHO Collaborating Center for Governance, Accountability and Transparency for the Pharmaceutical Sector at the Leslie Dan Faculty of Pharmacy.
 Paul Thacker reports receiving travel funding from universities to give talks about conflict of interest.
-Marc-AndrGagnon reports grants from Canadian Institutes for Health Research (CIHR), during the conduct of the study; personal fees from Prescrire International, personal fees from Canadian Association of Pharmacy in Oncology, grants from Canadian Federation of Nurses' Unions, outside the submitted work.
+Marc-André Gagnon reports grants from Canadian Institutes for Health Research (CIHR), during the conduct of the study; personal fees from Prescrire International, personal fees from Canadian Association of Pharmacy in Oncology, grants from Canadian Federation of Nurses' Unions, outside the submitted work.
 James Crombie and Adrienne Shnier report no conflicts.

 This manuscript is not under consideration by any other journal.